berkunis/CS_Fundamentals/README.md

 Welcome to the CS_Fundamentals project!
 This repository serves as a resource for learning about the **Bubble Sort** algorithm.
 It includes its implementation in Python, C, and Java, a comparative analysis, and an interactive visualization.

-The `src` directory contains more complete, or "end," versions of the Bubble Sort algorithm for each language.
-During live coding sessions or as exercises, we might start with simpler "begin" versions (e.g., `bubble_sort_begin.py`, `bubble_sort_begin.c`, `BubbleSort_begin.java`).
+The `src` directory and its subfolders contain more complete, or "end," versions of the Bubble Sort algorithm for each language.
+During live coding sessions or as exercises, you might be guided to start with simpler "begin" versions (e.g., `bubble_sort_begin.py`, `bubble_sort_begin.c`, `BubbleSort_begin.java`) located in the same respective language subfolders.
 You can use the "end" versions provided here to check your work or see a more fleshed-out example.

 ## Interactive Learning Experience